Best Wine Openers of 2020

 You may think a wine opener does not need to be complicated with extra features; however, most users recognized the appeal once they had tested them out.

 Out of all the options, the Rabbit comes with the most accessories, including a wine cutter, bottle stopper, wine pourer, and extra spiral drill.
 We particularly enjoyed using the pourer as it just looked great when pouring the wine.
-If you don't take care to wipe the bottle after use, you are still likely to get drips all over your table.

 Drinking wine should be an easy and enjoyable experience, and opening your wine should be the same.
 Just like a winemaker carefully selects the grape to make the very best wine, we have selected the very best openers to enhance your wine-drinking experience.
 We hope that you find our research useful.